bitcoin-wallet/bitcoin-wallet/wallet/README.recover.md

     ./wallet-tool dump --wallet=/tmp/bitcoin-wallet-decrypted-backup

 Does the balance look right?
 You can see all transactions that ever touched your wallet.
-Now empty your entire wallet to the desired destination wallet:
+Now empty your entire wallet to the desired destination wallet if that's what you want:

     ./wallet-tool send --wallet=/tmp/bitcoin-wallet-decrypted-backup --output=<receiving address of destination wallet>:ALL

 If your wallet was protected by a spending PIN, you need to supply that PIN using the `--password=<PIN>` option.

 Be extra careful with this command to get all parameters right.
 If it succeeds, it will print the transaction hash of the created transaction.
 You can use that on a block explorer to watch, or just open the destination wallet and watch from there.
 If your coins are confirmed, you're done and you can skip the next paragraph to EPILOGUE.

-You can also get a list of the private keys.
-If your wallet has a spending PIN set you need to decrypt it first, otherwise the private keys won't appear.
-Note that when you decrypt the wallet *the private keys can be accessed (and your Bitcoins stolen) by anyone with access to the system*, including malware or other users.
-Unless you fully trust the security of the computer consider running it on an offline system with no network connectivity.

-    ./wallet-tool decrypt --wallet=/tmp/bitcoin-wallet-decrypted-backup --password=<PIN>

-Then to get the private keys use:
+You can also get a list of your private keys, e.g. to claim coins other than Bitcoin which may sit on the same keys.
+To dump the private keys use:

     ./wallet-tool dump --wallet=/tmp/bitcoin-wallet-decrypted-backup --dump-privkeys

+Again, if your wallet was protected by a spending PIN, you need to supply that PIN using the `--password=<PIN>` option.

 Look for `priv WIF=<...>`, where `<...>` will be your private keys in wallet import format.
-Be careful where you put them, as anybody getting access to them will be able to steal your coins.
-Consider securely deleting the decrypted wallet once you get your private keys.
+Be careful where you put them, as anybody getting access to them will be able to steal *all* your coins associated to that key, not only your Bitcoins!
+Unless you fully trust the security of the computer consider running it on an offline system with no network connectivity.
+Also, consider securely erasing any decrypted copy of your private keys once you've used them.

 ## RECOVERING FROM BASE58 KEY FORMAT